Fallout 5 is something that Bethesda has confirmed it's thinking about but its release is likely a long, long way off.

-Fallout 4 was released all the way back in 2015 and the most recent entry in the series was 2018’s online-focused and underwhelming Fallout 76, so it makes sense that another single-player Fallout adventure is on the horizon.
+The last time we saw a mainline Fallout title released was Fallout 4 all the way back in 2015 and the most recent entry in the series was 2018’s online-focused and underwhelming Fallout 76, so it makes sense that another single-player Fallout adventure is on the horizon.

-At the moment Bethesda is very much focused on Starfield, Elder Scrolls 6 and that very mysterious new Indiana Jones game.
-As a result, the only thing we know about Fallout 5 is that there's a one-page design document acting as a very early blueprint.
-What we're saying is, we wouldn’t expect to see it for quite a few years yet.
+At the moment, Bethesda has plenty on its plate and it's confirmed that it is very much focused on Starfield, Elder Scrolls 6 and that very mysterious new Indiana Jones game.
+As a result, the only thing we know about Fallout 5 is that, as of November 2021, there's a one-page design document acting as a very early blueprint.
+What we're saying is, that we wouldn’t expect to see it for quite a few years yet.

 So, while we haven’t got any concrete information quite yet, we’ve gathered all the rumors and leaks surrounding Fallout 5 below – as well as what we would like to see from the next Wasteland chapter.

 - What is it?
-The unconfirmed next installment of the highly popular Fallout franchise.
+The next installment of the highly popular Fallout franchise

 - When can I play it?
 TBC

-While there's currently no confirmed release date for Fallout 5, there's plenty of speculation out there at the moment.
-We've seen some optimistic predictions setting a release date for 2022 but given Bethesda's focus is resolutely on Starfield and The Elder Scrolls 6 at the moment, we'd say that's pretty much impossible.
+While there's currently no confirmed release date for Fallout 5, there's plenty of speculation (opens in new tab) out there at the moment.
+We've seen some optimistic predictions setting a release date for 2022 but given Bethesda's focus is resolutely on Starfield and The Elder Scrolls 6 at the moment, and the game hasn't even been revealed, we'd say that's pretty much impossible.